orbitalpodcast/ruby-TOM-site/README.md

 #### RSS feeds

 Conform to iTunes spec.
 Squarespace seems to think that only pushing out the 100 most recent episodes is a good idea, so I've gone ahead and done that, but also added an archive feed and a final RSS item that points users to it.
-In the future, a customized RSS feed will be available to recurring supporters so they can have secure access to bonus content, either isolated or mixed in with all the other episodes.
+In the future, secure, custom RSS feeds will be available to recurring supporters so they can have secure access to bonus content, either isolated or mixed in with all the other episodes.

 #### Newsletter

 Listeners can sign up to receive show notes, complete with links and photos, just before the episode is published.
 I encourage every educational podcast to include thorough links and references, but what's the point of doing so if most people listen to the show in their car, or while their hands are busy?
 Instead, we make that additional content available in their inboxes so they can either get a sneak peek before they listen to the show, or take their time clicking through links on topics that interested them when they're back at their desks.

+Newsletter subscribers are actually user objects that will be integrated with the support back end.

 #### Routing